GrantMeStrength/TRS80gotek/README.md

 b) Set appropriate jumpers on the GoTek.
 I soldered in some pins to make this easier.

-c) Connect the GoTek to your computer using a USB-A to USB-A lead (a little unusual, but eBay to the rescue)
+c) Connect the GoTek to your computer using a USB-A to USB-A lead (a little unusual, but eBay to the rescue).
+[Here's a good set of instructions](http://www.binarydevotion.com/?p=228).

-d) Run the flash utility and upload the firmware to the GoTek.
+d) Run the flash utility from [ST Microelectronics](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stsw-stm32080.html) and upload the firmware to the GoTek.
 There are some more intructions in this [video](https://www.youtube.com/watch?v=-K31S2xqZIk&feature=youtu.be&t=841).

 e) Make a dontation to the FlashFloppy author.